Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Introduction

 \paragraph{Peril 2: Shill attacks on Gas Consumption Mechanisms.} We build on the Gas Computation Mechanism (GCM) introduced by prior work~\cite{acilan2025transactionfeemarketdesign}.
 A GCM assigns an abstract notion of \emph{effective compute} to each transaction given a schedule, while the TFM prices this compute based on user's priority.
 Unlike prior work, we place this framework in an explicitly adversarial setting: both users and the scheduler are modeled as rational, economically motivated parties who may inject strategically crafted \emph{shill transactions}.

-We identify two classes of shill attacks on GCM designs: \emph{user shill attacks}, where fake transactions reduce the effective gas charged to a real transaction, and \emph{scheduler shill attacks}, where injected transactions inflate the gas charged to others.
+We identify two attack classes: \emph{user shill attacks}, where fake transactions reduce the effective gas charged to a real transaction, and \emph{scheduler shill attacks}, which inflate the gas charged to others.
 We formalize \emph{shill-proofness} as a necessary security property for GCMs and show that it is fundamentally incompatible with the efficiency requirement that total gas equals the schedule makespan.
 This tension explains why several natural GCM proposals admit profitable manipulation, and motivates fee-based notions of shill resistance that account for both pricing and execution outcomes.